SwissWoodSolutions/swisswoodsolutions.github.io/en/projects.md

 ## Support

-Swiss Wood Solutions AG was founded in October 2016 as a spin-off from ETH Zurich and Empa.
+Swiss Wood Solutions AG was founded in October 2016 as a spin-off from ETH Zurich and Empa Dübendorf.
 ETH Zurich (Swiss Federal Institute of Technology) is a globally leading science university and constantly ranks among the top universities worldwide.
 Empa (Swiss Federal Laboratories for Materials Science and Technology) is an interdisciplinary Swiss research